 The buffer solution was prepared according to the “DNA Assay” protocol sheets found within the lab.
-Appendix 7 includes the protocol for preparing the buffer solution as well as preparing the well plates for assay.
+Appendix 4 includes the protocol for preparing the buffer solution as well as preparing the well plates for assay.
 The amount of buffer varied with the amount of samples being analyzed.
 The volume amount of 20X TE buffer solution and amount of nanopure needed to dilute to a 1X buffer was listed on the assay sheet.
 Once the buffer was mixed, half of the volume was transferred to another container.
 The secondary container was wrapped in foil to protect from the light and set aside to be mixed with PicoGreen later on.

 A DNA assay was preformed using an Invitrogen™ Quant-iT™ PicoGreen™ dsDNA Assay Kit [29].
 Opaque 96-well plates were prepared and the layout of the well plate was drawn in the lab notebook to ensure accuracy and precision.
 Initially, 107 μL of buffer solution (the half not wrapped in foil) was pipetted into each occupied well.
 This includes wells occupied by the standards.
 Before adding samples or standards to the wells, each was vortexed gently to ensure homogeneity.
 Once mixed, 43 μL of sample or standard was added to the designated wells.
 Each sample/standard was analyzed in triplicate.
 The assay protocol sheets also included the amount of PicoGreen needed for the number of samples.
 The designated volume of PicoGreen was added to the buffer half wrapped in the foil.
 This set was performed in the dark since PicoGreen is light sensitive and premature exposure to light skews the results of the assay.
 Once the PicoGreen buffer solution was vortexed, 150 μL was added to each occupied well.
 The plate is covered for 5 minutes with foil to set before running through the spectrophotometer/fluorometer.

+Population Doubling Rate

+The population doubling rate was calculated using the results of the DNA assay and confirmed using the microscope images in Figure 5.
+The cell number determined from the assay was multiplied by two to determine the doubled population.
+The amount of time to reach population doubling was then interpolated using the assay results (values with cell numbers between the doubled day 0 value) and the calculated doubled population for day 0.

 Statistical Analysis

-Media change #1 occurred between the day 1 and day 2 samples which shows that the media change did not remove adhered cells from the surface of the membrane.
-The average daily values of the number of cells per membrane are as follows: day 0 had 324,720 +/- 64,002 cells, day 1 had 616,675 +/- 28,726 cells, day 2 had 1,281,670 +/- 67,267 cells, day 3 had 1,428,515 +/- 64,049 cells, day 4 had 1,426,019 +/- 57,111 cells and day 5 had 1,482,811 +/- 120,817 cells.
 Statistical significance was determined using the T-test Excel built-in function.
 A star above the bars in the graph signifies a p-value of less than 0.05.
+Error bars represent the standard deviation for each sample.

 Results